angel-sinn/react-shoppies/README.md

 # Shoppies

-Shoppies is a web application that allows users to search for and nominate movies.
+Shoppies is a mobile-friendly web application that allows users to search for and nominate movies.

 View live application: <a href="https://shoppies-as.herokuapp.com/" target="_blank">Shoppies</a>
 (Note: may be a slight delay for the app to load)